-In the Department of Labor this class is accountable for assisting in directing the programs of the Office of Research and Information.
+In the Department of Labor this class is accountable for assisting in the direction of the programs of the Office of Research and Information.

 Receives administrative direction from the Director of Research and Information or other administrative official of higher grade.